Aleksandir/PCCG-WebScraper/README.md

 - Python: The primary programming language for the scraper.
 - BeautifulSoup: A library used for parsing HTML and XML documents.
-- Requests: A library for making HTTP requests in Python.
+- Selenium: A library used for automated browser testing and web scraping.

 ## How to Use

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the program with `python scraper.py`.
+3. Run the program with `python main.py`.
 4. Enter the search term when prompted.
 5. View the scraped data in the output.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Happy Scraping!